pytorch/pytorch.github.io/_posts/2022-8-16-empowering-pytorch-on-intel-xeon-scalable-processors-with-bfloat16.md

 ## Conclusion & Future Work

 In this blog, we introduced recent software optimizations on bfloat16 introduced in PyTorch 1.12.
-Results on the 3rd Gen Intel® Xeon® Scalable processor show that bfloat16 has 1.4x to 2.2x performance gain over float32 on the TorchVision models.
-Further improvement is expected on the next generation of Intel® Xeon® Scalable Processors with AMX instruction support.
+Results on the 3rd Gen Intel<sup>®</sup> Xeon<sup>®</sup> Scalable processor show that bfloat16 has 1.4x to 2.2x performance gain over float32 on the TorchVision models.
+Further improvement is expected on the next generation of Intel<sup>®</sup> Xeon<sup>®</sup> Scalable Processors with AMX instruction support.
 Though the performance number for this blog is collected with TorchVision models, the benefit is broad across all topologies.
 And we will continue to extend the bfloat16 optimization effort to a broader scope in the future!

 ## Acknowledgement